JGrubb/ignoredbydinosaurs.com/_posts/2009-03-04-recordingtechnology.md

 title: recordingTechnology.
 created: 1236215580
 permalink: /2009/03/recording-technology
+meta_desc: A brief aside, delving into some of the historic roots of this modern music industry.
 ---
 Now, this part won't be any news to anyone, but will mainly serve to help organize the thoughts in my brain.
 First, the old way: